Forex Education

 1. Doji

 The Doji pattern highlights the market struggle between buyers and sellers as the closing and the opening price points are almost the same.
 The pattern looks like a plus sign or across.
-The wicks vary in length, and the candles are almost non-existent.
+The wicks vary in length, and the candles are practically non-existent.
 While in singularity, the Doji pattern is a neutral signal, where none of the parties gain.
 It can still be spotted in reversal candlestick patterns, in partnership with patterns like the bearish evening star or the bullish morning star.

 2. Spinning Top